ashfaq1808/Form-validator/README.md

 # Form-validator
-a web page to validate a form
+a simple web page to validate a form